BroRocket/Pixel-Casino/README.md

 To install and play **Pixel Casino**, follow these steps:

 1. **Download the Game:**
-   - Download the zip folder named `PixelCasino.zip` from the release page.
+   - Download the zip folder named `PixelCasinoV#-#.zip` from the release page, ensure it is the newest version as old versions may no longer be supported.

 2. **Extract the Game:**
-   - Unzip the `PixelCasino.zip` folder to a location of your choice on your computer.
+   - Unzip the `PixelCasinoV#-#.zip` folder to a location of your choice on your computer.
    - Ensure that the `assets` folder remains in the same directory as the game executable.

 3. **Run the Game:**